 Our physicians are committed to tackling the major factors that cause obesity including our unhealthy diets, our sedentary lifestyles and our obesogenic environment.

-Members of the RCPI Policy Group on Obesity are doctors working in all areas of the Irish health system, whose patients are suffering as a consequence of obesity and obesity-related diseases.
+Members of the RCPI Policy Group on Obesity were doctors working in all areas of the Irish health system, who saw patients suffering as a consequence of obesity and obesity-related diseases.

-The RCPI Policy Group on Obesity is actively influencing the national health agenda and clinical training programmes to help doctors and the public understand and address the causes of obesity.
+The RCPI Policy Group on Obesity has influenced the national health agenda and clinical training programmes to help doctors and the public understand and address the causes of obesity.

-We want to ensure those who are suffering from overweight and obesity are offered appropriate care.
+Through its work, this group wanted to ensure those who are suffering from overweight and obesity would be offered appropriate care.

 The WHO has warned that Ireland is on a dangerous trajectory to become one of the most obese countries in Europe.